Stainless steel cookware set neatly arranged on a kitchen counter — non-toxic and durable option for healthy cooking.

 🧽 How to Prep New Stainless Steel Cookware (Remove Factory Polishing Residue)

-A lot of people don’t know this, but new stainless steel products often come with a polishing compound or residue from the manufacturing process.
-It’s important to clean them before using them for the first time.
+Many people don’t realize this, but new stainless steel products often come with a polishing compound or residue from the manufacturing process.
+This isn’t something you want mixing with your food!
+It’s crucial to know how to clean new stainless steel pans properly before their first use to remove manufacturing residue from stainless steel.

 Here are safe, effective ways to remove that factory residue: